pubnub/chat-engine-push-notifications/docs/data-objects/README.md

 ### Interactive notification action
-Object represent user picked action and may contain additional data (from input or provided during category registration).
+Object represent user picked an action and may contain additional data (from input or provided during category registration).

 | Field        | Type   | Attributes | Description |
 |:------------:|:------:|:----------:|:----------- |